http://www.ktpc.or.jp/kp/101600/main_e.html

 Abstract

-An insulated vibration-stirring apparatus comprising: a
+insulated vibration-stirring apparatus comprising: a vibration

-the vibration generating means, and vibrating vanes installed on
+vibration generating means, and vibrating vanes installed on

 this vibrating rod.
 An electrical insulation area made from hard